argoproj/argo-workflows/examples/README.md

-argo submit hello-world.yaml    #submit a workflow spec to Kubernetes argo list                       #list current workflows argo get hello-world-xxx        #get info about a specific workflow argo logs hello-world-xxx-yyy   #get logs from a specific step in a workflow argo delete hello-world-xxx     #delete workflow
+argo submit hello-world.yaml    #submit a workflow spec to Kubernetes argo list                       #list current workflows argo get hello-world-xxx        #get info about a specific workflow argo logs -w hello-world-xxx    #get logs from all steps in a workflow argo logs hello-world-xxx-yyy   #get logs from a specific step in a workflow argo delete hello-world-xxx     #delete workflow
 ```